section-engineering-education/engineering-education/content/articles/build-a-contact-form-with-php/index.md

 **What you should know**

+In the code above:

 1. We included the packages and files for PHPMailer and SMTP protocol.
-2. We initialize the PHP Mailer, configured it to use SMTP protocol and added credentials.
+2. We initialize the PHP Mailer, configured it to use SMTP protocol, and added credentials.

 Next, replace this comment `// Send email` with the following code